xtalcloud/ansible-workstation-collection/README.md

 # Ansible Enterprise Linux Workstation Collection

-This Ansible Collection is meant to be used with a fresh install of EL 8.
-It was built testing on RHEL8 & Rocky Linux 8.
+This Ansible Collection is meant to be used with a fresh install of EL 8 or EL 9.

 It includes a minimal GUI and many common command line tools common in terminal-based workflows.